Praful/allcatsrgrey/README.md

 Note, however, that all the documents are available via the archive method.
 Therefore you never need to run the script using the `category` or `region` options.
 You don't have to run the `archive` option unless in the unlikely situation that it is updated.
 The output of the archive files is provided in the output folder.

-If you do want to see the output of these options, here are some Examples of collecting data using these three methods:
+If you do want to see the output of these options, here are some examples of collecting data using these three methods:
 ```
 python allcatsgrey_documents.py --method archive --csv archive.csv
 python allcatsgrey_documents.py --method region --csv region.csv